 Now this was indeed a dangerous beast, but surely no match for a professional soldier with ranged weapons at his disposal.
 And so, with a sword and a pistol on his belt and a musket over his shoulder, the would-be hero set out to slay the beast.

 As predicted the rock lizard never really stood a chance.
 In fact a single musket shot was all that was required to bring it down, and George was soon heading back to Bryford with its head as proof of his success (and of course as a trophy).

 The Dragons Head

 George had at last achieved the glory his recruiting sergeant had promised all those years ago.
 He was now a genuine hero, albeit a local and very minor one.
-Having finally achieved this long sort-after goal George, now known locally as the Dragonslayer, settle down to the fate reserved for ex-adventurers everywhere (especially the less successful ones).
+Having finally achieved this long sort-after goal George, now known locally as the Dragonslayer, settled down to the fate reserved for ex-adventurers everywhere (especially the less successful ones).
 He opened an inn right there in Bryford, which he called The Dragons Head, easily recognised by the stuffed dragon head that hangs over the front door.
 (Everyone knows that it's really a rock lizard of course, but the villagers consider it the height of bad taste to say so.)